1School of Environmental Science, University of Indonesia, Jakarta, Indonesia

-2Perusahaan Listrik Negara (PLN), Jakarta, Indonesia, Indonesia
+2Perusahaan Listrik Negara (PLN), Jakarta, Indonesia

 BibTex Citation Data :